stephanieosan/stephanieosan.github.io/_posts/2012-12-01-pbe-energy-hall.markdown

 [Need a wayfinding signage image.]

+---

-This exhibit resides in the Tom Hunt Energy Hall at the <a href="http://perotmuseum.org">Perot Museum of Nature and Science</a> in Dallas, TX. <i>Project completed while at <a href="http://pbexhibits.com">PBE</a>
+These exhibits reside in the Tom Hunt Energy Hall at the <a href="http://perotmuseum.org">Perot Museum of Nature and Science</a> in Dallas, TX. <i>Project completed while at <a href="http://pbexhibits.com">PBE</a>.